-Located in Sofia’s outskirts, Boyana Church is a medieval orthodox church constructed from the late 10th century.
-The church has 3 major parts, the East wing is the original 10th-century construction, the central wing was added in the 13th, and the west wing was constructed much later, in the 19th century.
+Located in Sofia’s outskirts, Boyana Church is a medieval orthodox church constructed in the late 10th century.
+The church has three major parts, the East wing is the original 10th-century construction, the central wing was added in the 13th, and the west wing was constructed much later, in the 19th century.

-This Bulgarian landmark is very easy to reach, as it’s possible to use Sofia’s public transports to get there.
+This Bulgarian landmark is very easy to reach, as it’s possible to use Sofia’s public transport to get there.
 Or if you have a car, you can simply drive there.
-This is a very popular landmark, and it has very limited tickets each day, so we strongly suggest you go early.
+This is a popular landmark with very limited daily tickets, so we strongly suggest you go early.
 During peak season, tickets sell out, and queues may be quite long.

 #3 The Ancient Theatre of Philippopolis in Plovdiv